By Yaya Dampha

 Manneh’s arrest came in the aftermath of his alleged attempt to reproduce a BBC report in the run up to the 2006 African Union submit in Banjul, which highlighted a declaration by the continent’s leaders that they would, in the future, not accept any coup on the continent.
 That report contrasted enormously the statement from the leaders with the composition of the continent’s leadership, vis-à-vis how a substantial proportion of them have assumed power through the barrel of the gun – from Omar Bongo who, ironically, would die on the ‘throne’, causing a near civil war in Gabon as a result of the power vacuum his sudden demise left; to Gambia’s Yahya Jammeh himself (the host of that summit), young enough to be Bongo’s son.

 It was this part of the report that other clearly green and envious editors at the Daily Observer saw it fitting to exploit, knowing perfectly well it wouldn’t go down well with President Jammeh.
 But first, hundreds of copies of the paper that had already been printed that night had to be cancelled and dumped in the store.
-The
+The editors openly agreed among themselves that the management should never know of what had happened.

 Three days later, Chief Manneh was called in by the then Managing Director of the Observer Company, publisher of the Daily Observer Newspaper, Dr Saja Taal, and informed that he wasn’t going to get any promotion.
 Manneh’s attempt to decipher the reason(s) behind that sudden decision proved a bitter experience as the notoriously erratic Dr Taal reportedly called him names and rudely ordered him out of his office.
 Ten minutes later, Pa Malick Faye, then a viciously envious reporter who would do anything to achieve promotion, and Lamin Dibba, both of whom were mere senior reporters, sneaked into the stores and, in betrayal of their earlier agreement, brought out copies of the report Chief Manneh had allegedly attempted to reproduce.
 On presentation to the vindictive Dr Taal, he wasted no time in rushing out of his office and headed for the offices of the National Intelligence Agency in Banjul.